jpboudreault/acme-retail-sample/README.md

 Used it in most of my projets!

 ### Guava
-So useful library for a serious Java project.
-Not really required here since there is no complex business logic (yet).
+Useful library for any serious Java project.
+Overkill here.

 ### Jodatime
 Couldn't find a use for it in the current version of Acme Retail!
 Will become the standard with Java 8.

 ### No final modifier
-Skipped the final fields and variables for this projects since not everyone likes it, but I am usually a bit crazy about placing finals everywhere.
+Skipped the final fields and variables for this projects since not everyone like it.
+I am usually a bit crazy about placing finals everywhere.

 ### Angular